xmake-io/xmake-docs/features/autogen.md

 build ok!👌
 ```

 Xmake will scan the current directory to detect all source codes and it do not found main function.

-So it should be static library project and we build it as a static library: libzlib-1.2.a
+As such, detect that it is a static library, and thus it will build it as a static library (with an output/artifact of `libzlib-1.2.a`).

-We did not write any make-like files (xmake.lua, ..) and did not use the makefile of zlib project.

-It is compiled directly and a xmake.lua file was generated which we can edit this xmake.lua to build more complicated project.
+We did not write any make-like files (Xmake.lua, ..) and did not use the makefile of zlib project.
+Isn't that neat?
+It is compiled directly and a `xmake.lua` file was generated which we can edit this xmake.lua to build more complicated project.

 The content of the generated xmake.lua: